qingqingqingli/libasm/README.md

 ## Technical considerations

-- It is written in `64 bits` ASM, compiled with [NASM](https://www.nasm.us/)
+- The project is written in `64 bits` ASM, compiled with [NASM](https://www.nasm.us/)

 - It follows the `Intel` syntax

-- It rewrites the following functions:
+- The following functions are rewritten in assembly:
 	- `ft_strlen`
 	- `ft_strcpy`
 	- `ft_strcmp`